bi-labor/es-mssql/docs/mssql/exercise2.md

     ![Create new database](images/mssql-create-db.png)

 1. Create a new table to store data from the users csv file.
-The columns of the table should copy the columns of the csv file with one exception: the "Location" column should be split into "City" and "Country".
+The columns of the table should copy the columns of the csv file with one exception: the "Location" column should be split into "City" and "Country."

     Click the _New query_ button and execute the following script to create the table.